Lèse-majesté in Japan: Background

-The Tokugawa family, which had been in power for many years since Tokugawa Ieyasu became the conqueror in 1603, returned power to the emperor in 1867 when the 15th shogun, Tokugawa Yoshinobu, submitted 'Taisei Hokan Johyo' to the emperor and the Edo shogunate closed.
+The Tokugawa clan, which had been in power for many years since Tokugawa Ieyasu became the conqueror in 1603, returned power to the emperor in 1867 when the 15th shogun, Tokugawa Yoshinobu, submitted 'Taisei Hokan Johyo' to the emperor and the Edo shogunate closed.
 With the return of power to the emperor, it became important to increase the people's reverence for the emperor.
-In order to enhance this idea of the Emperor, the state decided that “Shinto”, whose sacred text was the “Kojiki, which stated that the descendants of the divine Amaterasu were the first emperors, was the nation's recognized religion.
+In order to enhance this idea of the Emperor, the state decided that Shinto, whose sacred text was the 'Kojiki', which stated that the descendants of the divine Amaterasu were the first emperors, was the nation's recognized religion.
 This later became "State Shinto".
-Thereafter, in 1877, the "Draft of the Japanese Penal Code" was promulgated, in which Lèse-majesté which was an act of disrespect against certain objects was introduced for the first time in Japan.
+Thereafter, in 1877, the "Draft of the Japanese Penal Code" was promulgated, in which lèse-majesté which was an act of disrespect against certain objects was introduced for the first time in Japan.
 The term "disrespect" referred to any act that expresses contempt for the objects and harms their dignity.
 The specifics ranged from actual defamation to questioning the divinity of the act.
-The objects of Lèse-majesté in Japan were divided into the following five categories: 1.
+The objects of lèse-majesté in Japan were divided into the following five categories: 1.
 Emperor (Article 74, Paragraph 1) 2.
 Imperial family equivalent to the emperor (same article) 3.
 Jingu (Article 74, Paragraph 2) 4.
 Imperial mausoleum (same article) 5. ordinary imperial family (Article 76).
 More specifically, 2.
 The imperial family included Grand Empress Dowager, Empress Dowager, Empress, Crown Prince, Grandson of Emperor.
 3. The term "Jingu" was usually used to refer to Ise Jingu, but it was also understood to include shrines named "Jingu" such as Atsuta Jingu, Kashihara Jingu, and Katori Jingu.
 4. The imperial mausoleum was understood to be the tomb of the successive emperors who once reigned as emperor.
-In terms of Statutory Penalty for Lèse-majesté in Japan, crimes against objects in 1 through 4 were punishable by "imprisonment for a term of not less than three months and not more than five years"; crimes against objects in 5 were punishable by "imprisonment for a term of not less than two months and not more than four years".
+In terms of Statutory Penalty for lèse-majesté in Japan, crimes against objects in 1 through 4 were punishable by "imprisonment for a term of not less than three months and not more than five years"; crimes against objects in 5 were punishable by "imprisonment for a term of not less than two months and not more than four years".
 At that time, the publicity of the act of disrespect was a requirement.
-Later, in 1880, the "Penal Code" was promulgated, and the Lèse-majesté was officially stipulated.
-Then, the content of the Lèse-majesté was amended and the requirement of publicity was removed.
+Later, in 1880, the "Penal Code" was promulgated, and the lèse-majesté was officially stipulated.
+Then, the content of the lèse-majesté was amended and the requirement of publicity was removed.
 This removal makes the act did not matter whether it was done publicly or privately, and thus made the scope of application extremely wide.
-For example, there was actually a case where a person who wrote in his diary about his opposition to militarism was considered as Lèse-majesté and was arrested.
+For example, there was actually a case where a person who wrote in his diary about his opposition to militarism was considered as lèse-majesté and was arrested.
 In 1889, Emperor Meiji promulgated the Constitution of the Empire of Japan, which became the backbone of the pre-war Japanese nation.
 Accordingly, the Emperor's sovereignty, in which the Emperor, with his unbroken imperial line and sacred inviolability, holds sway, was the principle, and the people were regarded as "subjects" to be ruled by the Emperor.
 In addition, Shinto was increasingly treated as a state religion in a large part of the country, separate from general religions, and treated as a morality rather than a religion.
 In 1890, the Imperial Rescript on Education was issued, ordering students to be loyal to the emperor's state.
-Thus, in the latter half of the 19th century, when the Lèse-majesté first appeared and was officially stipulated, Japan gradually increased the people's reverence for the emperor through all kinds of methods, including education, in accordance with the restoration of imperial rule.
+Thus, in the latter half of the 19th century, when the lèse-majesté first appeared and was officially stipulated, Japan gradually increased the people's reverence for the emperor through all kinds of methods, including education, in accordance with the restoration of imperial rule.